ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 6. The system then generates a match score based on the level of the match of the face
 7. The one is to one mapping is performed by the SDK and match score is provided
 8. The system then proceeds to execute compare against face threshold
-1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).